FIWARE/tutorials.Step-by-Step/docs/context-providers.md

 # Start Up

-All services can be initialised from the command line by running the bash script provided within the repository.
+All services can be initialised from the command-line by running the bash script provided within the repository.
 Please clone the repository and create the necessary images by running the commands as shown: